surrealdb/kaig/README.md

 -|-
 execute | run a surql query
-async_execute | run a surql query asynchronously insert_analytics_data | insert a record in the analytics table safe_insert_error | insert a record in the errors table error_exists | check if there’s an ingestion error related to a document id
+async_execute | run a surql query asynchronously query | query a list of records and assert the expected type query_one | query one single record and assert its expected type count | count how many records match a query insert_analytics_data | insert a record in the analytics table safe_insert_error | insert a record in the errors table error_exists | check if there’s an ingestion error related to a document id